-On the other hand, trying to lead a verbal grounding at the ocean on a windy day can be a challenge even for a small circle.
-In that case, we try toning together, with experienced people modeling how we can use gestures to draw down calm, powerful, healing Earth energy to our centers.
+On the other hand, trying to lead a verbal grounding on a windy day can be a challenge even for a small circle.
+In that case, try toning together, with experienced people modeling how to use gestures to draw down calm, powerful, healing Earth energy to their centers.